Skillet Green Beans with Bacon, Onions, & Mushrooms

 This page contains affiliate links.
 For more information please read my Disclosure Policy.

-Fresh skillet green beans with bacon, onions, and mushrooms – an easy to prepare green bean side dish cooked on the stove top with just 4 simple fresh ingredients and a dash of salt and pepper.
+Fresh sauteed green beans with bacon, onions, and mushrooms is an easy to prepare green bean side dish cooked on the stove top with just 4 simple fresh ingredients and a dash of salt and pepper.
+Crisp tender, perfectly seasoned green beans are a great dinner side dish, or make a lovely Thanksgiving and Christmas dinner recipe.

 The Ingredients